New slope inequalities for families of complete intersections: Introduction

 \begin{remark} The first Theorem \ref{intro-cor-ch} above is an extremely general result of $f$-positivity, its assumption being on the general fibres.
-However, notice that in the case of a global complete intersection in $\pr$ it does not even imply item (A) of Theorem \ref{thm: main}.
-Indeed, first of all we do not ask any condition on the singularities of the fibres in Theorem \ref{thm: main}; moreover, in (A) we obtain a sufficient and {\em necessary} condition for $f$-positivity. \end{remark}
+However, notice that in the case of a global complete intersection in $\pr$ it does not even imply items (A1) and (A2) of Theorem \ref{thm: main}.
+Indeed, first of all we do not ask any condition on the singularities of the fibres in Theorem \ref{thm: main}; moreover, in (A1) and (A2) we obtain a sufficient and {\em necessary} condition for $f$-positivity.
+This, combined with Theorem \ref{intro-cor-ch}, can be used to obtain the following strong theorem in the case of relative complete intersections \end{remark} \begin{theorem}[Theorem \ref{ thm: finale}] Let $X$ be a complete intersection of $c$ hypersurfaces $X_i \equiv k_iH-y_i\Sigma$, with $k_i\geq 2$ for $i=1,\ldots ,c$.
+Suppose that for the general fibre $\Sigma\cong \pr^{r-1}$ we have that